nirvdrum/native-image-playground/README.md

 ### Profile: native-polyglot

-The _native-polyglot_ profile builds a C launcher that uses GraalVM's _libpolyglot_ and the native polyglot API to call JavaScript and Ruby implementations of the Haverstein distance algorithm. _libpolyglot_ must be rebuilt when a new GraalVM language is installed using `gu install`.
-The build is not automatically triggered and while JavaScript is installed in GraalVM by default, _libpolyglot_ is not built by default.
+The _native-polyglot_ profile builds a C launcher that uses GraalVM's _libpolyglot_ and the native polyglot API to call JavaScript and Ruby implementations of the Haversine distance algorithm. _libpolyglot_ must be manually rebuilt when a new GraalVM language is installed using `gu install`.
+While JavaScript is installed in GraalVM by default, _libpolyglot_ still must be built before its first usage.
 To rebuild _libpolyglot_, run:

 ```
 $ gu rebuild libpolyglot